DPS-FGC/ACPR_IM/README.md

 loaded correctly.
 The .prep files can be organized into subfolders inside ACPR_IM/Replays.

-**IMPORTANT**: This mode is still experimental and might occasionally cause desyncs and, in rare cases, wrong palette colors.
-An older offline-only build is available in the releases section.
-Use it if the online version has noticable effects on the gameplay.

 **Note**: Custom palette sharing is not supported in Team vs modes (offline and online).
 Automatic spectating is also not currently supported.